LwandoMadebe/Portfolio/README.md

 ###### Deploy your react project on vercel app

-Wanna learn how to display your projects, here is the link https://vercel.com/guides/deploying-react-with-vercel
+Wanna learn how to deploy your projects, here is the link https://vercel.com/guides/deploying-react-with-vercel

 ###### Deploy your project using git hub pages